hyperledger/fabric/docs/source/network/network.md

 ![network.8](./network.diagram.8.png)

 In this example, R3 adds P3, which was previously joined to C2, to C1.
 When it does this, P3 pulls C1's ledger, L1.
 As we mentioned in the previous section, R3 has been added to C1 with equivalent rights as R1 and R2.
-Similarly, because the chaincode S5 was redefined and reapproved on the channel to include R3, R3 can now install S5 and begin transacting.
+Similarly, because the chaincode S5 was redefined and reapproved on the channel to include R3, R3 can now install S5 and start transactions.
 Just as R2 modified its application A2 to be able to be used with channel C2, A3 is also now able to invoke transactions on C1.

 ## Network recap